-- Pursuant to EDCR and prior notice to the Court, appearances may be made telephonically for some calendar matters; attorneys and parties should contact Dept L Law Clerk at: 702-455-0168 regarding the appropriateness of a telephonic appearance, and may timely fax their requests to: 702-382-4239.
+- Pursuant to EDCR and prior notice to the Court, appearances may be made telephonically for some calendar matters; attorneys and parties should contact Department L Law Clerk at: 702-455-0168 regarding the appropriateness of a telephonic appearance, and may timely fax their requests to: 702-382-4239.
 No party may appear telephonically for hearings on pending contempt allegations.

-- Telephonic appearances at trial and evidentiary hearings are rare, and require a stipulation and Court Order.
+- Telephonic appearances at trial and evidentiary hearings are rare, and require a stipulation and a Court Order.

 - Does your Department grant unopposed Motions in advance of the hearing date?
 Rarely.

 - Does your Department permit Zoom Orders?
-Yes on timely unopposed Motions to Withdraw without an attendant request for reduction of fees.
+Yes, on timely unopposed Motions to Withdraw without an attendant request for reduction of fees.

 Joint Preliminary Injunctions